jackwasey/physiology/README.md

 ## Calculate physiological characteristics of adults and children

-A variety of formulae are provided for estimation of height, weight and fluid compartments of adults and children.
+A variety of formulae are provided for estimation of physiologic characteristics of infants, children, and adults.
+For example, calculations of ideal weight, and the alveolar gas equation.
 Each formula is referenced to the original publication.
-Warnings can be given for estimation based on input data outside of normal ranges.
 Future functions will cover more material with a focus on anaesthesia, critical care and peri-operative medicine.

 Functions are provided for estimation of a range of physiologic characteristics of infants, child and adult humans.